Skip to main content

 The meaning is the mechanism

 The cleanest framing of the modern enclothed-cognition literature: the garment doesn’t do the work; the wearer’s associations with the garment do.
-A “lucky” squat shirt that’s associated with PR sessions, hard training, and identity-confirmation has measurable effects on later sessions in that shirt.
+A “lucky” squat shirt that’s associated with PR sessions, hard training, and identity-confirmation has measurable effects on subsequent sessions in that shirt.
 The same physical shirt on someone with no association produces no effect.

 This is consistent with the broader embodied-cognition framework: physical cues activate associated cognitive networks.
 The activation is real but specific to the wearer’s history with the cue.